 Our work is driven by a five-year plan, which offers a framework for Council members and staff as they choose projects, initiatives, and activities to support Arizonans with developmental disabilities.
 A main highlight of the plan is a list of specific goals that guide and focus our work over the five-year period.

-Check out our 2021 Workplan here.
+Check out our 2022 Workplan document

 Our current plan focuses on three goal areas: community inclusion, employment, and self-advocacy.

 Our goals and objectives for 2022-2026 are:

 We aim to establish, strengthen, and expand advocacy among and for persons with intellectual and developmental disabilities (I/dd) so that they can live more self-determined lives, fully engaged, and included in all aspects of community life.

 Objective 1: Annually, the Council will support or collaborate on at least three initiatives or policies that remove barriers and/or facilitate the ability of self-advocates to have their voices heard and acted upon, so that they are able to express themselves, make decisions for themselves, and live more self-determined lives.